dasollee2525/2021-SWE-AIProject/README.md

 ## Pretrained Word Embedding Model

-`wordemb-pretrain124all.pt` in `model` direcotry is the model for pretraining the word embeddings for BiLSTM4VAT.
+`wordemb-pretrain124all.pt` in `model` directory is the model for pretraining the word embeddings for BiLSTM4VAT.
 You can use `main.py` in `sr/uitls/pretrain` directory if you want to preprocess data yourself.

 ## Hyperparameters